 But the disappointing journey John Smith takes is not the only journey in the film.
 The true voyage is the one traveled by Pocahontas.
 She begins the film as the embodiment of that light and freedom for which John Smith longed.
 She travels through terrible tragedy and suffering.
 She is uprooted from her land and carried away to a distant and foreign place that must have seemed to her a completely different world from that with which she was familiar.

 Pocahontas is cut off from her family.
 She loses her home.
 She has no access to the man she has truly loved.
-All of the familiar supports she has known for her sense of identity are gone.
+All of the familiar supports in which she has located her sense of identity are gone.
 She is forced to wear unusual clothing and has to change her name.
 It would seem that Rebecca/Pocahontas has lost everything that could support a secure sense of who she is.
 She appears to be the archetypal victim of colonial forces.

 And yet, even in England, surrounded by a formal, manicured landscape that bears no similarity to her home, Rebecca affirms in a whispered voice-over the true nature of the luminous vision for which our hearts long when she says,